teamoto/weather_api/README.md

 ## Overview

 This is a simple Rest API fetching weather information of a specified city written in Python.
-This API is using a DARK SKY api to obtain weather informaiton, so you need to get one.
+This API is using a Dark Sky API to obtain weather informaiton, so you need to get one.

 ## Prerequisites

-* DARK SKY API Key
+* Dark Sky API Key

 ## Required Python Libraries